Mastercard-Gateway/gateway-woocommerce-module/README.md

 ![](images/3.png)
 1.2.1 Then choose the module zip and click on the 'Install Now' button.
 ![](images/4.png)

-2. Activate the plugin through the ‘Plugins’ screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
  Goto: Admin => Plugins => Installed Plugins => MPGS => Click on "Activate Plugin"
 ![](images/5.png)
 3. Go to the WooCommerce backend settings page.
 4. Navigate to Payments tab, enable MPGS module and save changes then you are ready.
 ---
-# Configuring the Module
+## Configuring the Module
 Once you have installed the MasterCard Payment Gateway Services module, you can then configure it.
 ### Steps to configure the module
 1. Log into your WordPress Admin Panel.
 2. In the WordPress Admin Panel, select WooCommerce > Settings > Payments.
 ![](images/6.png)
 3. Locate "MasterCard Payment Gateway Services" and then click the "Manage" button.
 ![](images/7.png)
 3. The gateway configuration fields will be displayed.
 Configure according to your requirements and then click on the "Save Changes" button.
     - **Enable/Disable** - Tick the checkbox to make this Payment option available in the frontend.
 Un-tick it to Disable it so it will not display in the frontend.
     - **Title** - Short payment method name displayed to the payer on the checkout page.
 Example, "Credit Card / Debit Card".